 - Fatal Injuries: Due to the nature of these types of accidents and bicycles themselves, a person may lose their life in a cycling accident, even if safety gear is worn.
 High-speed impacts can cause a cyclist to lose their life.

-COMMON CAUSES OF CYCLING ACCIDENTS
+COMMON CAUSES OF BICYCLE ACCIDENTS

 There are a number of ways that a person may be the victim of a cycling accident.
 At times, a driver’s lack of concern can cause an accident.
 Common ways a driver can cause an accident with a cyclist include: